 But this is not the only way a big ego is expressed.
-In fact, the ego is such a trickster it can disguise itself in all sorts of ways to preserve its self-importance while remaining hidden from awareness.
+In fact, the ego is such a trickster it can disguise itself in all sorts of ways to preserve its inherent self-importance while remaining hidden from awareness.
 It’s just that the more external power a person has, the more destructive their ego can become, because their attitudes and actions have a greater impact.
 The opposite is the other side of the same ego coin, though.

 From a mental or psychological viewpoint, you need a strong ego to be a functional individual and accomplish your goals.
 That is, the confidence and emotional awareness to navigate life without drowning in despair or dropping the ball in the face of obstacles or disappointment.
-In this case ‘ego’ refers to the level of individuation you develop as you get older and tackle new experiences; I call this your ‘sense of self,’ which is an aspect of ego, but not all of ego.
+In this case ‘ego’ refers to the level of individuation you develop as you get older and tackle new experiences; this is your ‘sense of self,’ which is an aspect of ego, but not all of ego.

 But like I said earlier, this is just one side of the coin; low self-esteem or self-loathing also reflects a big ego, because a similar disconnection is behind a negative self-perception as well.
-Since the ego fuels any self-image, it can hide behind those who appear as either victims or perpetrators, as well as those with a ‘spiritualized’ ego (see Are You Developing a Spiritualized Ego?)—because where there’s judgment and separation, there’s ego.
+Since the ego fuels any self-image, it can hide behind those who appear as either victims or perpetrators, as well as those with a ‘spiritualized’ ego (see Are You Developing a Spiritualized Ego?)—because where there’s judgment and separation or comparison, there’s ego.

 Ego Is Your Attachment To Sensory Perception

-Let me explain.
 From a spiritual perspective, ego allows you to experience the world in individualized form through your sense of self, as your own life-movie, but it can get so attached to sensory perception that it traps you in the illusions of the world—of what appears as your ‘otherness.’
 Since your perception is mostly colored and controlled by ego, at least until you nurture greater self-awareness and self-love, the bigger your sense of otherness, the bigger your ego.
 In other words, you can measure your ego by how attached to and identified with the world, as opposed to how close to your soul, you really are.

-Your sense of self is expressed as your inner voice and the uniqueness of who you are—the soul signature you leave in everything you say or do when you’re honest and authentic.
+Your sense of self is expressed as your inner voice and the uniqueness of you—the soul signature you leave in everything you say or do when you’re honest and authentic.
 It’s a more internal, inward-bound, feminine aspect that eventually leads to your true Self, your divine essence at the core of the soul.
 Your sense of otherness, on the other hand, reflects the dynamics and conditioning you absorbed growing up, through your interaction with others, especially those who had some authority over you and you looked up to.